 Facebook’s Dynamic Ads leverage that relevancy power law.
 They let you show ads that feature whatever products people have looked at on your website or in your app.

 To use Dynamic Ads, upload your product catalog and set up a Dynamic Ads campaign.
 After that initial setup, your ads will continue to run without any intervention.
-Any time someone has been on your website or in your app and looked at products there, the Dynamic Ads campaign will automatically show ads that feature those specific products to that specific visitor.
+When visitors are on your website or in your app they look at your products.
+Then, the Dynamic Ads campaign will automatically show ads that feature those specific products to that specific visitor.
 You can manage any pricing, availability, or product updates for your ads by updating your product catalog.

-According to Facebook, Dynamic Ads have increased click-through rates by 280% and reduced CPAs by up to 60% for some advertisers.
+According to Facebook, Dynamic Ads have increased click-through rates by 280%.
+Also, they have reduced CPAs by up to 60% for some advertisers.
 So this is definitely worth a test.

 It’s time to change how you’re advertising on Facebook.
 Thanks to the platform’s machine learning algorithm, user acquisition managers can now step back from certain parts of campaign management.

-It’s time to shift gears and put more time into things only humans can do, like creative development and competitive analysis.
+It’s time to shift gears and put more time into things only humans can do.
+For example, creative development and competitive analysis.
 Creative is now the biggest competitive advantage advertisers have.
 User acquisition managers should invest in creative development and creative testing to keep their skills current and stay agile.
 We expect many more changes from Facebook and Google in the coming months and years.